 After that, the definitive way to confirm PCS is a diagnostic test called Pelvic Venography.
 This test will let a patient know if they have the varicose veins in the pelvic area that are associated with pelvic congestion syndrome.

 The primary symptom of PCS is long term pelvic pain.
-If a pain in the lower abdomen lasts more than 6 months, it’s very possible it could be PCS.
+If a pain in the lower abdomen lasts more than 6 months, it’s possible it could be PCS.
 The pain will most likely come during or after pregnancy, and become worse during any subsequent pregnancies.

-Other less common symptoms include the urge to urinate, enlarged veins on the thighs, buttocks, or genitals, and pain specifically before or during periods.
+Other less common symptoms include the urge to urinate, enlarged veins on the thighs, buttocks, or genitals, and pain specifically before or during menstrual periods.
 Patients experiencing painful symptoms of PCS should begin to consider their treatment options.

 Performed by an interventional radiologist, this vascular procedure involves the closure of malfunctioning veins within the pelvis to prevent further enlargement.